Campus Construction Report

 Human Ecology Data Network Upgrade

 The Human Ecology Building was entirely reconstructed in 2001 - so after 22 years it's time to refresh all of the building's data network infrastructure.
-This includes all of the miles of copper ethernet cabling, network switches, wireless access points, wall jacks, and classroom technology.
+This included all of the miles of copper ethernet cabling, network switches, wireless access points, wall jacks, and classroom technology.

 Hulbert Event Space